complete protein articles

 7. Fruits and vegetables protect your vision.
 Both cataracts and macular degeneration are strongly tied to diet.

-8. Fats from land animals and factories are dangerous.
-Saturated and trans fats (not total dietary fat) are associated with heart disease, type 2 diabetes, cancer and obesity.
-Replacing saturated fat with unsaturated fat could save your life.
+8. Fats from factories are dangerous.
+Processed oils and trans fats (not total dietary fat) are associated with heart disease, type 2 diabetes, cancer and obesity.
+Replacing them with natural oils could save your life.

 9. Fats from plants and fish are essential.
 Mono- and polyunsaturated fats protect against heart disease, type 2 diabetes and memory loss.
 In moderation they can also aid in weight loss, since they increase the satiety you feel after a meal.